Anatomy of Separation

 The Betrayal

-Judas, one of the twelve apostles who walked with Jesus for three years, "went to the chief priests and said, What are you willing to give me, and I will deliver Him to you?
-And they appointed to him thirty pieces of silver" (Matthew 26:14-15).
+Judas, one of the twelve apostles who walked with Jesus for three years, "going to the chief priests... said, What will you give to me, and I will give Him over to you?
+And they weighed to him thirty silver pieces" (Matthew 26:14-15).

 Jesus' Response to Betrayal

 Jesus knew Judas would betray Him but didn't expose him prematurely or prevent him.
-At the betrayal itself, Jesus said, "Friend, do what you came for" (Matthew 26:50).
+At the betrayal itself, Jesus said, "Friend, why are you here?"
+(Matthew 26:50).
 Even in the moment of betrayal, Jesus called him "friend"—not affirming the action, but maintaining His own character.

 Judas' Remorse

-"Then Judas, the one betraying Him, seeing that He was condemned, changing his mind, returned the thirty pieces of silver to the chief priests and elders, saying, I sinned, betraying innocent blood" (Matthew 27:3-4).
-But his remorse led to despair, not repentance: "And throwing the silver pieces into the temple, he departed.
-And going away, he hanged himself" (27:5).
+"Then Judas, the one giving Him over, seeing that He was condemned, caring afterward, returned the thirty pieces of silver to the chief priests and the elders, saying, I sinned, giving over innocent blood" (Matthew 27:3-4).
+But his remorse led to despair, not repentance: "And tossing the silver pieces into the temple, he left.
+And going away he hanged himself" (Matthew 27:5).

 What Jesus Didn't Do